shivampaw/UltimateCRM/readme.md

 You should then be able to access UltimateCRM easily!

+### Upgrading
+To upgrade run the following commands:
+`git pull`
+`composer install`
+`php artisan migrate`
+This should have you already to go in most versions.
+If additional steps are required they will be specified in the version release.

 ### Usage
 You can edit the .env to configure most of the settings the CRM uses.